School of Education

-Program Coordinator: Fred Hofstetter
+Program Coordinator: Dr. Fred Hofstetter

 In 1998, the University of Delaware created an educational technology specialization within the Master of Education program in Curriculum and Instruction.
 Since its inception, the educational technology specialization has been a popular program that is growing in importance as all levels of education, especially K-12 schools, work to integrate technology across the curriculum.

 In 2005, the University of Delaware elevated the educational technology specialization to the status of an M.Ed. concentration, not only to recognize the increasingly strategic importance of this field in our society, but also to respond to the students’ most frequent request related to this program, which is to have the title “Educational Technology” appear on their transcripts as evidence that the candidates completed a degree program in educational technology.